Doing Business in Brazil

 VIII – certificates of protest offices located in the judicial district of the debtor’s domicile or headquarters and in those where it has its subsidiaries.

-Once the requirements are met and the presentation of the required documentation is regular, a decision will be issued granting the processing of the Court-Supervised Reorganization and determining, in the same act: i) appointment of the bankruptcy trustee; ii) exemption from tax clearance certificates for private hiring; iii) suspension of all actions or executions against the debtor, for a period of one hundred and eighty (180) calendar days, as determined by art.
-6, paragraph 4 of LFR; iv) monthly rendering of accounts by the debtor while the Court-Supervised Reorganization lasts, under penalty of dismissal of its directors; v) service of notice from the Public Prosecution and communication by letter to the Tax Authorities in which the debtor has an establishment, so that they become aware of the court-supervised Reorganization and report any credits to the debtor; vi) issuance of a notice containing the summary of the request, the decision that grants its processing and the nominal list of creditors, with updated value of each credit until the date of filing of the request and its classification, to be published with the official agency.
+Once the requirements are met and the presentation of the required documentation is regular, a decision granting the processing of the Court-Supervised Reorganization is granted, determining: (i) appointment of the judicial administrator; (ii) exemption to present tax clearance certificates for private hirings; (iii) freezing of all claims or enforcements against the debtor for a period of 180 calendar days, as determined by LRF art.
+6, paragraph 4 (“stay period”); (iv) the debtor’s obligation to submit monthly reports during the course of the Court-Supervised Reorganization, under penalty of dismissal of its directors; (v) that the Public Prosecutor’s Office be summonsed and that the Tax Authorities jurisdictions in which the debtor has establishments be notified by mail, so that they become aware of the Court-Supervised Reorganization and may report credits held against the debtor; (vi) issuance of notice summarizing the reorganization request, the decision that grants the processing thereof, and the nominal creditors’ list, including each credit value updated to the date of the request filing and relevant credit classification, to be published with the official instrumentality.

-Some types of lawsuits are not affected by the stay period, especially lawsuits related to labor, accidents, which require illiquid amount, tax foreclosures (admitting, however, the competence of the court-supervised reorganization judgement to determine the replacement of the acts of constriction that fall on capital goods essential to the maintenance of the business activity until the end of the court-supervised reorganization, under the terms of paragraph 7-B of art.
-6 of the LRF), as well as those referring to credits not submitted to the reorganization procedure, which are those derived from: i) ACC – Advance to Exchange Contract; ii) fiduciary ownership of immovable or movable property, including fiduciary assignment of receivables and/or negotiable instruments; iii) lease-purchase agreement; iv) real estate or promise to sell real estate whose respective agreements contain an irrevocability or irreversibility clause, and v) real estate in sale contract with domain reservation.
-In such cases, during the suspension period, the sale or withdrawal of the debtor’s establishment from the capital assets essential to its business activity will not be allowed.
+Some types of lawsuits are not affected by the stay period, especially labour and labour accident-related lawsuits in which illiquid amounts are claimed, tax foreclosures (the jurisdiction of the Court-Supervised Reorganization judge to determine replacement of constriction acts falling upon capital goods essential to the maintenance of the business activity until the end of the Court-Supervised Reorganization, as provided in LRF paragraph 7-B of art.
+6, being admitted however), as well as those concerning credits not subject to the reorganization procedure, which are those arising from: (i) ACC – Exchange Contract Anticipations; (ii) the fiduciary ownership of immovable or movable property, including fiduciary assignment of receivables and/or negotiable instruments; (iii) leasing agreements (“arrendamento mercantil”); (iv) real estate property or real estate sale promise, the relevant agreements of which contain irrevocability or irreversibility provisions; and (v) the property of assets which are the object of conditional sales agreements.
+In such cases, capital assets essential to the debtor’s business activity cannot be sold or removed from the debtor’s establishment while the suspension period remains in force.

-It is also observed that paragraph 12 of art.
-6 makes it possible to anticipate the effects of granting the court-supervised reorganization processing, including the suspension of lawsuits, when the requirements set forth in art.
-300 of the CPC, namely, the probability of the right and the danger of damage or the risk to the useful result of the process.
-Upon fulfillment of the requirements, the precautionary measure will be granted in whole or in part, and all lawsuits filed against the debtor may be suspended, or only those that represent a risk to the outcome of the process.
-The debtor company, in turn, must apply for court-supervised reorganization within 30 days, pursuant to art.
-303, paragraph1 with 308 of the CPC.
+Noteworthy that LRF paragraph 12 of art.
+6 allows the effects of the Court-Supervised Reorganization processing grant to be anticipated, including the freezing of lawsuits, when the requirements set forth in art.
+300 of the Civil Procedure Code (“CPC”) are met; namely, the likelihood of the legal right and the risk of damage or risk to the useful result of the process.
+Upon fulfilment of such requirements, the precautionary measure is granted in whole or in part, and all lawsuits filed against the debtor – or only those that represent a risk to the outcome of the process – may be frozen.
+The debtor, in turn, must apply for the Court-Supervised Reorganization within 30 days, pursuant to CPC art.
+303, paragraph 1 with art.
+308.

-Precautionary urgency relief may also be granted to companies that are negotiating debts with their creditors, prior to the filing of court-supervised reorganization, under the terms of art.
-20-B of the LRF.
+Under the terms of LRF art.
+20-B, the precautionary urgency relief may also be granted to companies undergoing debt negotiations with their creditors, prior to the filing of the Court-Supervised Reorganization.

-After the publication of the notice containing the summary of the debtor’s request and the decision granting the processing of the Court-Supervised Reorganization, as well as the nominal list of creditors presented by the debtor, they will have a period of fifteen (15) days to present to the bankruptcy trustee their qualifications or divergences with respect to the related credits, either regarding their values, class or even requiring the exclusion of credit not subject to the reorganization procedure.
-After analysis, within forty-five (45) days – which, in most cases, is not met – the bankruptcy trustee shall publish the second notice, with the credits and values he understands that are due.
-Within ten (10) days, any creditor (including questioning third party credit), the debtor or its partners or the Public Prosecution Office may file an objection to a claim before the Court, which will be processed separately, depending on the Court-Supervised Reorganization.
+Once the notice summarising the debtor’s request and the decision granting the processing of the Court-Supervised Reorganization, as well as the nominal list of creditors presented by the debtor is published, creditors have 15 days to present the judicial administrator with their applications to or disagreements with the listed credits, either regarding the credit’s value or classification or even requesting the exclusion of a credit not subject to the reorganization procedure.
+After analysis, the judicial administrator shall, within 45 days, publish the second notice listing the credits and values he/she deems due.
+Within 10 days, any creditor (including questioning third-party credits), the debtor or its shareholders, or the Public Prosecutor’s Office may file a Credit Objection before the reorganization Court; such objection to be processed separately, but in connection with (“por dependência”) the Court-Supervised Reorganization.

-Please note that the objection cannot be used as a substitute for the creditor who did not qualify/diverge within the deadline for the first published notice.
-Such creditor may avail, however, himself of the Late Qualification, with the limitations imposed by law due to the strict non-compliance with the deadline.
-Late creditors, except for labor creditors, shall not have the right to vote in the resolutions of the general creditors’ meeting.
-In bankruptcy, these creditors lose not only the cash that would fit them that may have already been prorated, as well as the possibility of demanding the accessories between the deadline and the date of the application for qualification.
-After the judgment of objection to claims and any Late Qualifications, the judge will approve the general list of creditors
+The Credit Objection cannot be used as a substitute for the creditor who did not apply for/diverge with their credit within the deadline for the first published notice.
+Such creditor may avail themselves, however, of the Late Application, with the limitations imposed by the LRF due to the non-compliance with the deadline.
+Late creditors, except for labour creditors, shall not have the right to vote in the resolutions of the General Creditors’ Meeting.
+In bankruptcy, these creditors lose not only the cash that would fit them that may have already been prorated, but also the possibility to demand the accessories between the deadline and the date of the application for their credits.
+Once the Credit Objections and any Late Qualifications are decided upon, the Judge approves the General List of Creditors.

-LFR also provides that all credits constituted until the filing of the request are subject to the Court-Supervised Reorganization, even if not overdue.
-It also provides that obligations by gratuitous title, such as a donation and even a suretyship provided without direct economic interest of the company, surety, assignment, lending, among others, cannot be required of the debtor, including in bankruptcy.
+The LRF also provides that all credits constituted on or before the filing of the request, even if not overdue, are subject to the Court-Supervised Reorganization.
+It also provides those gratuitous obligations, such as donation, and even a surety granted without direct economic interest of the company, a pledge, assignment, free lease, among others, cannot be demanded from the debtor, including in bankruptcy.

-The creditors of the debtor under Court-Supervised Reorganization maintain their rights and privileges against the co-debtors, sureties and debtors of recourse.
-Obligations prior to Court-Supervised Reorganization shall comply with the conditions originally contracted or defined by law, including the charges, unless otherwise stated in the Court-Supervised Reorganization plan.
+The creditors of the debtor under Court-Supervised Reorganization maintain their rights and privileges against the co-obligors, pledgors and recourse debtors.
+Save as otherwise provided in the Court-Supervised Reorganization Plan, obligations undertaken prior to Court-Supervised Reorganization shall comply with the conditions originally engaged or defined in law, including with regard to relevant charges.

-The credits derived from obligations assumed by the debtor during the Court-Supervised Reorganization, including those involving expenses with suppliers of goods or services, and loan agreements, will be considered post-petition credits should the bankruptcy be adjudicated.
+Credits derived from obligations undertaken by the debtor during the Court-Supervised Reorganization, including those involving expenses with goods’ or services’ suppliers, and loan agreements, are deemed post-petition credits should bankruptcy be declared.

-Once the Court-Supervised Reorganization has been deferred, the company must present its Court-Supervised Reorganization plan within sixty (60) days, under penalty of bankruptcy convolution, and the plan cannot provide for early payment of debts, nor to give different treatment to creditors of the same class and/or unfavorable treatment to creditors that are not subject to such plan.
-There is, however, the possibility for first priority claim creditors to adhere to the terms and clauses of payment provided for in the plan.
-According to art.
-50 of the LFR, means of reorganization include, among other hypotheses:
+Once the Court-Supervised Reorganization is granted, the company must present its Court-Supervised Reorganization Plan within sixty (60) days, under penalty of bankruptcy being declared.
+The Plan cannot provide for early payment of debts, nor treat differently same-class creditors and/or treat unfavourably creditors that are not subject to such Plan.
+There is, however, the possibility for holders of post-petition credits to adhere to the payment terms and conditions set forth in the Plan.
+According to LRF art.
+50, the following, among other events, constitute means of reorganization:

 I – concession of special terms and conditions for the payment of the matured or maturing obligations.